gridpocket/c3isp/README.md

 Two type of responses can be sent :

-- '200' : The email has been converted
+- '200' : The file has been converted
-- '404' : The email doesnt exist in the Resources directory
+- '404' : The file doesnt exist in the Resources directory
+- '500' : An error has occured